 Project TEN has, therefore, established a Pay it Forward Fund that will provide some assistance to those volunteers who find it hard to pay for all of their expenses.

 Each and every candidate will be required to participate in his or her own costs to some extent, and the scholarships will fund only up to 50% of the entire costs.

 The UJA New York | TEN fund is based on a “pay it forward” model in which recipients are asked to sign an honor code, pledging to return the full amount within 2-3 years.
 This arrangement will not be legally binding, but will be actively encouraged, and will help other participants, in turn, to volunteer where they are needed.

 We believe that a person who has had an amazing and life-changing experience in one of our centers will want to help others to have the same experience.

-To apply, the volunteer should send a letter to email@example.com which details as much as possible his or her need and the sum he or she requires.
+To apply, the participant needs to fill out a request form.
+Please contact Ten@jafi.org for more details.
 Each application will be reviewed by a committee, and the applicant will receive a reply within two weeks from the receipt of the application.

 The costs of the program vary according to centers, duration and program.
 Please click here for specific costs.